jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 The problems proposed in this text have to do with:

-- The terms prolog and epilog, prologous and epilogous
+- The terms prolog and epilog
 - The term executor and execution
 - No implicit notation for state assignment
 - Parameter assignments involve consults of parameters in prolog of procedure call, while consults are usually always in epilog.